SochaDev/sochadev.github.io/README.md

 * `@jeffeoff` - Need all of `/_includes/projects.html` built out; update `/assets/js/app.js` with Bitters modal stuffs.

+* `@jeffeoff` - Dunno if Bourbon/Bitters/whatever has built-in stuff for 508 compliance (e.g. `.sr-only` in Bootstrap) -- but we'd also get `pro` points if we could make our HTML5 document outline have legit headers. @see [this](https://gsnedders.html5.org/outliner/)

 * `@channel` - We _might_ already have yours -- but if not, write a 1 para bio for the `/team` page; give Jeff your current preferred avatar, GH + d.o. homepage, etc. so he can do something sweet with it all (e.g. Simpsons characters or something...don't really care).

 * `@jeffeoff` - ^ process alla that in to something that makes us hip and rad and human-like and makes people want to come work with our rad group, or just hire us becaue we are so rad and `with it`.
 Also: audit everything ever because you are way more `in touch` than `@natemoo` is and you know what's actually cool these days.